 - RE taught is the Local Authority agreed syllabus and worship reflects the Anglican tradition.

 Voluntary Controlled schools undergo a separate denominational inspection in addition to the Ofsted inspection arrangements.
 This is known as a SIAMS Inspection (Statutory Inspection of Anglican and Methodist Schools).
-The purpose of this inspection is to ensure that the school is fulfilling the Trust Deed that established it in the first place.
+The purpose of this inspection is to ensure that the school is fulfilling its original Trust Deed.

 There are key questions that the school will need to answer:

 - How well does the school, through its distinctive Christian character, effectively meet the needs of all learners?

 - What is the impact of collective worship on the school community?

 - How effective is the religious character?